dylanmeca/labsecurity/README.md

 As the developer of the labsecurity software, I am not responsible if you use this software for illegal purposes this software was created in order to find vulnerabilities within a specific system or software both common server or a pc, to report it and try to improve the software and that way that vulnerability will not exist, this software is also used for educational purposes with which to teach how a hacker accesses information that he should not have, and how to prevent it.

+Client download can be postponed for fraud check.
+It can also be suspended for a longer time for a more rigorous investigation, to avoid fraudulent copies.

 ## Pre-requirements

 The requirements to use the system is to have the following python modules installed: